not1cyyy/not1cyyy/README.md

 - :telescope: I’m a student at the Higher National School of Computer Science

-- :seedling: A cybersecuroty enthusiast
+- :seedling: A cybersecurity enthusiast

 - :zap: In my free time, I write scripts and solve CTF challenges